fvgh/winfoom/README.md

 ### System settings
 The system settings configuration file is `<user.home.dir>/.winfoom/system.properties`.

 _Please do not modify this file unless absolutely necessary.
-It is adviceable to post your issue in [Issues Section](https://github.com/ecovaci/winfoom/issues) first._
+It is advisable to post your issue in [Issues Section](https://github.com/ecovaci/winfoom/issues) first._

 The available settings: